-Workers are entitled to a week’s pay for each week of leave they take.
+Workers are entitled to a week’s pay for each week of statutory leave that they take.

 A week’s pay is worked out according to the kind of hours someone works and how they’re paid for the hours.
-This includes full time, part time and casual workers.
+This includes full-time, part-time, term-time and casual workers.

 Rolled-up holiday pay

 Holiday pay should be paid for the time when annual leave is taken.
 An employer cannot include an amount for holiday pay in the hourly rate (known as ‘rolled-up holiday pay’).

 If a current contract still includes rolled-up pay, it needs to be re-negotiated.